cartuhok/3d-weather-codrops/PROJECT_WRITEUP.md

   [condition, timeOfDay]);
 ```

-## Mobile Responsiveness
+## Mobile Responsiveness and Optimizations

+### Viewport and Performance Adaptations

-The system detects mobile devices using viewport width and applies optimizations for smaller screens and lower-powered GPUs:
+The system detects mobile devices using viewport width and applies comprehensive optimizations for smaller screens and lower-powered GPUs:

 ```javascript
 // Responsive scaling and optimization